brohitbrose/linkedin-games/README.md

 But how does one actually implement `consolidateLine`?
 Trivially, we perform *line-level* backtracking--much better than grid-level, but still a bit cheaty when our original goal is to implement a strategic solver.

-An alternative is exactly how most humans play the game: check for the presence of situations that generate guaranteed marks, and apply those marks.
+An alternative is exactly how most humans play the game: check for the presence of situations that yield guaranteed marks, and apply those marks.
-Many such patterns are obvious (e.g. two consecutives of a mark imply the next is the other, or one mark touching an (in)equality determines its counterpart).
+Many such patterns are obvious (e.g. two consecutive cells of a mark imply the cell is the other, or one marked cell touching a nonempty sign determines its counterpart).
-Some are quite cryptic (one that I have yet to see utilized in an official puzzle is how if the middle two cells of a line are connected by an equals, and one border cell is marked, then the other must have the other mark).
+Some are quite cryptic (one that I have yet to see utilized in an official puzzle is how if the middle two cells of a line are connected by an equals and one border cell is marked, then the other must have the other mark).

 The logic in [tango/line.js](./src/main/js/tango/line.js) does this.
 It has been [validated against all possible line arrangements alongside a brute-force backtracker](./src/test/js/tango/strategicExhaustiveEquivalence.slowtest.js).